Community & Public

 Spiritus - Light and Darkness

-Using images and ideas of the workings of the physical and metaphysical cosmos, this artwork discusses ideas of body and form.
-The medieval cosmos was expressed through the human view of angels maintaining a universe in accordance with the will of God.
+Using images and ideas of the workings of the physical and metaphysical cosmos, this artwork juxtaposes medieval theories with the latest science on the origins of the universe.

-The sound included a special music arrangement of the responsory, ’O vos angeli’ composed by the 12th century German abbess, Hildegard von Bingen and a Cherubic Hymn from the Orthodox tradition.
-The instrumental arrangements drew on the visual elements of the piece, using instruments depicted and associated with angels from the medieval period onwards, such as bells and harps.
+The sound featured a special music arrangement of the responsory, ’O vos angeli’ composed by the 12th century German abbess, Hildegard von Bingen.
+The instrumental arrangements drew on the visual elements of the piece, using instruments depicted and associated with angels from the medieval period onwards.

 A Certain Amount of Courage